quii/go-specs-greet/README.md

 Once your AT is set up, you can break into the TDD process to drive out enough units to make the AT pass.
 The trick is to not worry too much about design at this point; get enough code to make the AT pass because you're still learning and exploring the problem.

-Taking this first step is often more extensive than you think, setting up web servers, routing, configuration, e.t.c, which is why keeping the scope of the work small is essential.
+Taking this first step is often more extensive than you think, setting up web servers, routing, configuration, etc., which is why keeping the scope of the work small is essential.
 We want to make that first positive step on our blank canvas and have it backed by a passing AT so we can continue to iterate quickly and safely.

 ![](https://i.imgur.com/t5y5opw.png)